voltangle/MorsDuino/README.md

 # MorseDuino

-An Arduino Library for generating Morse code on LEDs
+An Arduino Library for generating Morse code on LEDs.
+Every Arduino board is supported(library uses standart Wiring functions)